goutham-fin/MacroFinance/README.md

-# Confronting Macro-Finance model with Data (2020)
+# Asset Pricing with Realistic Crisis Dynamics (2020)
 This GitHub repository contains code to solve the class of models from the paper Asset Pricing with Realistic Crisis Dynamics (2020).
 Please refer to the paper for the model framework.

 ## Requirements